“Whip ’er good, Billy.”

 GM: The woman escorts Caroline into the house’s living room.
 The jug of spoiled milk tips over, spilling forth its chunky, stinking contents.

 Three naked women sit at the feet of the chairs.
 Not on them, but beside them.
 Like pets not allowed up on furniture.
-Their faces are swelled purple with bruises.
-Their eyes stare at the floor, downcast, and do not look up at Caroline’s presence.
+Swollen purple bruises mar their faces.
+Their eyes stare at the floor, downcast.
+They do not look up at Caroline’s presence.
 The youngest woman looks in her early 20s, the oldest, maybe a decade older.

 Caroline: Only a lifetime of political and social experience keeps the smile on Caroline’s face.
 It is every bit as fake as the class the rest of the home tries to project.

-GM: A short, moderately plump figure in a businessman’s suit reclines on one of the chairs.
-His well-to-do garb, however, is completely at odds with the abomination that is his face.
-It is in, in a word, hideous.
+GM: A short, plump figure in a businessman’s suit reclines on one of the chairs.
+His garb is completely at odds with the abomination that is his face.
+It’s hideous.
 Beyond hideous.
-It resembles nothing so much as a gigantic festering scab, as if someone had torn off the first layer of skin, shoved his head in a barbecue pit, dumped the contents of a garbage can over it, then let it grill a while longer.
+It resembles a gigantic festering scab.
+Like someone tore off his first layer of skin, shoved his head in a barbecue pit, and dumped a garbage can over it.
+Then let it grill a while longer.
 The figure’s teeth are yellow, chipped, and jagged.
 Pus oozes from dozens of smaller scabs.
 Stringy clumps of gray hair cling to the sides of his head, as if his hairline was already receding in life.

 Caroline: Jocelyn wasn’t wrong.